flutter/website/README.md

   OR

-- If you've already cloned the repo without its submodule, then run this command from the repo root:<br>
+- If you've already cloned the repo without its submodule, then run this command from the repo root:

   ```bash
   $ git submodule update --init --recursive
   ```